rubyAnneB/linkReaper-cli/README.md

     * all http links found will have their scheme changed to https and will output the result
 * Optimized to search only through the headers rather than full bodies
     * Doesn't download the full page when looking for a response
+* Option to only output only good, only bad and all links
+    * good option will only output links with 200 response code
+    * bad option will output anything else
+    * all option is default and will output all
+* Option to have the outputs in json format
+    * This works with the good,bad and all output options

 ### Installation
  Make sure that [Python](https://www.python.org/) is installed on your machine first then execute the following commands on your terminal: